Total Hip Replacement

 Part 3 – Inpatient Recovery and Rehabilitation

-You will complete additional physical therapy in your room with the guidance of therapists, nursing staff, your coach and other members of your health care team.
+You may complete physical therapy in your room with the guidance of therapists, nursing staff, your coach and other members of your health care team.
 The goal is to help your body recover from surgery and be strong enough to handle the long-term recovery process.

 Part 4 – Going Home, Outpatient Rehabilitation

-Most of our patients are able to go home a couple of days after surgery.
+Most of our patients are able to go home after surgery.
 A few patients will need additional time to recover and may go to an inpatient rehabilitation facility for a period of time.
 Short-term rehab following joint replacement is not the same as being placed in a nursing home.

 Following discharge from the hospital or rehab facility, plan on having outpatient physical therapy about three days per week.
 Deaconess, and our partners at Orthopaedic Associates